clojuredocs/guides/articles/ecosystem/java_jdbc/reusing_connections.md

 there are two ways to reuse connections:

-* Grouping Operations using `with-db-connection`: If you don't want to deal with a connection pooling library, you use this macro to automatically open a connection and maintain it for a body of code.
+* Grouping Operations using `with-db-connection`: If you don't want to deal with a connection pooling library, you can use this macro to automatically open a connection and maintain it for a body of code, with each operation executed in its own transaction, then close the connection.
+* Grouping Operations using `with-db-transaction`: If you want to execute multiple operations in a single transaction, you can use this macro to automatically open a connection, start a transaction, execute multiple operations, commit the transaction, and then close the connection.
 * Connection Pooling: This is the recommended approach and is fairly straightforward, with a number of connection pooling libraries available.
 See *How To Use Connection Pooling* below for more information.